Ashtaq/ecommerce-repo/README.md

 ## Contribution

 🤝 Contributions to Ecommerce are welcome!
 If you encounter any issues or have suggestions for improvements, please create an issue in the [GitHub repository](https://github.com/Priyansh2902/Advance-Ecommerce).
 Feel free to fork the repository and submit pull requests to contribute directly.

-## License

-📄 This project is licensed under the **MIT License**.
-This is an open source project Feel free to make contributions